andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
-Variations of the U-net architecture currently rank as the top performers in Kaggle image segmentation competitions such as the 2018 Data Science Bowl and the Carvana Challenge
+Variations of the U-net architecture currently rank as the top performers in Kaggle image segmentation competitions such as the 2018 Data Science Bowl.

 ---